 Despite some initial challenges, data governance allows enterprises to remain agile in saturated markets while still being compliant with ever-changing legislation.

 Data security includes protecting the machines where it resides as well as the data itself.
 Implementing access controls, such as three factor authentication can help, but PII is still at high risk of exposure and extortion if it is not anonymized.
-In non-production environments personally identifiable information (PII) must be anonymized to meet data compliance standards and mitigate exposure.
+In non-production environments personally identifiable information (PII) must be masked to meet data compliance standards and mitigate exposure.

 A vigorous data governance program keeps your data clean.
 Shared responsibility ensures regular cleansing, updating, and purging of data.
 Dealing with data is laborious, but the process can be less tedious if your data management team keeps everything up-to-date and relevant.